September 12, 2021

 I didn’t even know there was something called a “bit” in the horse’s mouth, and I certainly didn’t know how to use the reins to apply and release pressure on that bit to communicate to the horse what I wanted it to do.
 But James may have realized there would be people like me in his audience, so he uses another metaphor: the rudder of a ship.
 And in case we don’t know anything about boats, he adds one more: fire.

 The words we speak can do just as much damage, James tells us.
 Especially when those words are harsh, or spoken to discredit someone, or spoken in anger.
 Theologian Barbara Brown Taylor calls this kind of talk, “Tongue toxin.”
-James points out that it’s difficult to control: “No one can tame the tongue—a restless evil, full of deadly poison.”
+James points out that it’s as difficult to control as a California wildfire: “No one can tame the tongue—a restless evil, full of deadly poison.”

 We see it often on social media.
 It’s just as hard to tame the thumbs as it is the tongue, apparently.
 And once those words are out there in the ether, there is no way to retrieve them.
 The damage is done.

 It’s particularly disheartening to see and hear toxic comments from those who claim to follow Jesus.
-James 3:10-11 tells us how it makes no sense for blessing God and cursing our neighbor to come from the same mouth – it’s like salt water and fresh water coming from the same spring, or olives coming from fig trees.
-It can’t happen.
+James tells us how it makes no sense for blessing God and cursing our neighbor to come from the same mouth – it’s like salt water and fresh water coming from the same spring, or olives coming from fig trees (3:10-11).
+It shouldn’t happen.
 Because when we curse others, we are cursing God.

 You see, when we let hateful speech roll off our tongues, and then turn around and say, “Praise the Lord,” James is telling us that one of those things can’t be true.
 We can’t really mean “praise the Lord” if we’re saying hateful things with the same mouth.
 When we do that, we show the world that we are hypocrites, not mature Christians.